openpracticelibrary/openpracticelibrary/src/pages/practice/crazy-8s.md

   ### Steps

-  1. Give each participant a single sheet of printer paper and a sharpie
+  1. Give each participant a single sheet of printer paper and a sharpie.

   2. Have participants fold their sheet of paper in half 3 times, to make eight sections.
 Look at the image to get an idea of how that works.